 I am a part-time researcher, historian, free-lance writer and musician.
 I started this blog to present history in an accurate, accessible and interesting way.
 In bite-sized and/or easily digestible pieces.
 Let’s call them dollops?

-I’ll write about pretty much anything that interests me, but my special areas of expertise are Medieval music and food!
+I’ll write about pretty much anything that interests me, but my special area of expertise is medieval food!

-Take a look at the categories tab to see if any of the topics there pique your interest.
-If there is a topic that you’d like me to explore and research, feel free to contact me with requests!
+Take a look at the menus to see if any of the topics there pique your interest.
+If there is something that you’d like me to explore and research, feel free to contact me with requests.

 About the Recipes

 All of the recipes featured in this blog come directly from manuscripts, old cookbooks and authentic recipe clippings.
 I follow them exactly and fill in any gaps of knowledge with what I know about history.
 I do not modernize or change the recipe unless it is absolutely necessary (like using an ingredient substitute), though I will use modern tools and basic appliances.
 I usually make them solo but on occasion I am joined by my very supportive husband or my younger brothers.

 Interpreting and understanding the context of the recipes is only half of the fun.
 Food is the closest thing we have to time travel!
 There’s nothing quite like experiencing ancient dishes and flavors, and food really does teach us a lot about the past and provides just a small snapshot of what daily life was like.